It's Sensational to be in Your 60s

 - Diabetes screening

-- Try a new activity that involves exercise and social interaction, such as yoga, golf, Pilates or swimming.
+- Keep moving and try a new activity that involves exercise and social interaction like yoga, golf, Pilates or swimming.
 Learn about our New Vitality program for adults 65 and older >

-- Sleep 7 to 8 hours a day and on a regular schedule as much as possible.
+- Try to get seven to eight hours of sleep a night, and sleep in a regular schedule as much as possible.
 Learn about our sleep centers >

-- Give back to your community by getting involved with organizations that inspire and interest you.
+- Give back.
+Join clubs or volunteer at organizations that inspire and interest you.
 Learn about our hospital foundations and volunteer opportunities >